-It was fifteen past six in the morning when Father James knocked at his door.
-Tyler knew it was him because he was in the habit of looking through the peephole of his door before opening, and Father James was the only priest Tyler knew who would ride a purple bicycle.
+It was fifteen past six in the morning when Father James Feldman knocked at his door.
+Tyler wasn’t surprised by the fact that the priest had come to visit him at six in the morning, not at all.
+He was surprised it hadn’t happened sooner, and that Father James had with him a purple bicycle.
 “Good morning Mr. Chen,” said Father James.
 He offered a wide smile and pushed his thick-rimmed glasses up his nose.

 It was a slip of a gun.
 I’d have missed it if the kid didn’t look so shifty to begin with, and if he didn’t walk with a limp.
 But he did, and the barrel glinted silver from his hip as he moved into the room.
 He favored his left leg.
 His coat, which seemed a little too large and a little too grey on his scrawny frame, parted a little too much – that’s what gave the blaster away.

 Pop Go The Bubbles to the Rhythm of Revenge